-Symptoms of ligament sprains are similar, regardless of the extent of the injury.
+Symptoms of ligament sprains are generally similar, regardless of the extent of the injury.
 Pain occurs and may worsen during the first 24 hours after injury.
 The finger typically swells, making it difficult to move.
 Bruising may also develop.
-With a ligament tear, you may hear a popping sound at the time of the injury.
+With a complete ligament tear, you may hear a popping sound at the time of the injury.

 Partial Ligament Tear

-Early protected motion -- movement that will not further injure the ligament -- is performed under the guidance of a physical or occupational therapist.
+Early protected motion — movement that will not further injure the ligament -- is performed under the guidance of a physical or occupational therapist.
 After the first 3 days of healing, your therapist or doctor may instruct you to apply heat to your finger for 15 to 20 minutes several times each day to increase blood flow and reduce stiffness and pain.

 Complete Ligament Tear

 An untreated grade 3 sprain leaves your finger unstable, making it difficult to perform daily tasks.
-This can also lead to chronic pain and early arthritis.
-Surgery is often required to repair the torn ligament, particularly if ligament fibers are in the joint space.
+It can also lead to chronic pain and early arthritis.
+Surgery is often required to repair the torn ligament, particularly if ligament fibers enter the joint space.